jamie767/learnDay/PITCHME.md

 #HSLIDE
 ### GeocodeLocations and testing Callbacks
 * When you have an address coming and you want to display it on your map.
 You must get the co-ordinates by calling that google service.
-See the problem?
-* more calls to google.maps.Geocoder() that your tests won’t recognize.

 #HSLIDE
 <img src="pics/officialMapsGeo.png" />

 #HSLIDE
+* See the problem?
+* more calls to google.maps.Geocoder() that your tests won’t recognize.
 * We can easily put the google.maps.Geocoder() into our service and test the same way as before.

+#HSLIDE
 * Testing the geocode.geocode() Callback however is the most trouble

 #HSLIDE